We will fight for you.

 What makes an intersection deadly?

-In this analysis, we define a “deadly intersection” as one where at least three fatal crashes occurred from 2004 to 2021.
+In this analysis, our Atlanta car accident attorneys define a “deadly intersection” as one where at least three fatal crashes occurred from 2004 to 2021.
 There are 894 such intersections, which accounted for 2,940 fatal crashes and 3,293 deaths in that time period, and while they are spread all over the country, there are a few common characteristics.

 Deadly intersections are more likely to involve high-speed roads.